Galaxiius/Galaxiius/README.md

 - 👋 Hi, I’m @Galaxiius
-- 👀 I’m interested in improve my abilities in tecnology
+- 👀 I’m interested in improve my abilities and learn more about this "future world"
-- 🌱 I’m currently learning JS, html n css, and this is my first projects
+- 🌱 I’m currently learning JS, html n css, and this is my storage box

 - To the infinity and beyond!